Headscratchers / Foster's Home for Imaginary Friends

 I could accept something like "an imaginary friends imagination is actually that of their creator"

-Has any kid ever tried to "correct" a Imaginary Friend, by imagining them different from before?
+Has any kid ever tried to "correct" an Imaginary Friend, by imagining them different from before?
 What would happen if they did?
 I mean, think about it.
-Mac could de-jerkizise Bloo, Madam Foster could make Mr. Harriman at least a little bit less stiff, heck, Wilt could even regain his lost arm!
+Mac could de-jerkizise Bloo, Madam Foster could make Mr Harriman at least a little bit less stiff, heck, Wilt could even regain his lost arm!

 Think about this carefully, with an eye towards Fridge Horror.
 "Quit being such a dick, Bloo, or I'll make you be nice."

 Well given the most likely reason (IMO) Bloo is a jerk (Kid blames his imaginary friend for problems he causes) I would guess that would be hard for Bloo, a major point of his existence.

 It would probably just make another Imaginary Friend who was identical except for the changed attribute, like when Goo was imagining all those different rehashes of Bloo.

 My guess is that an Imaginary Friend's creator can change it as long as it is "his" Imaginary Friend.
 It's similar to growing or evolving.
 The moment a child breaks the bond with the Imaginary Friend, he can't change it anymore.